transforming beastly blockbusters into creepy artbusters

 For a Burton evoking Jekyll and Hyde battle between artbuster and blockbuster was literally waged throughout BIG EYES between sincere, virtuous and artbuster promoting Margaret Albrich-played by Amy Adams-and her husband, greedy blockbuster profit lusting, Walter Keane-his name fittingly evoking Timothy Walter ‘Tim’ Burton as much as Walter Disney and Bob Kane, and played by Christoph Waltz-over who really painted and owned Albrich’s popular, money making and idiosyncratic ‘Big Eyes’ paintings of children, vaguely gothic and idiosyncratic portraits which were as distinctive and quirky as the gothic drawings, paintings and artbusters of Burton.
 As this battle was linked to art criticism in the form of Terence Stamp’s intimidating and uncompromising NEW YORK TIMES Senior Art Critic, John Canaday, his link to Canada implied when a close-up of one of his columns cut off the ‘-y’ in Canaday to create Canada, Burton implied that a film scholar critical of his film art inspired BIG EYES.
 As the only Canadian observer easily found on the internet at the moment writing essays on Burton was me, the implication was that Burton was responding to my assertion in this essay-more forcefully and sarcastically conveyed in earlier drafts-that a Jekyll and Hyde battle between a sincere and virtuous film artist who crafted memorable artbusters like EDWARD SCISSORHANDS, and a greedy and lustful director out for beastly blockbuster profits who stamped out films like BATMAN, eternally raged within the festering interior of Burton.
 Heck, a waiter named Gary was even hailed in passing in a bar at one point in BIG EYES, affirming the implication that the film was addressing an ‘insightful’ film scholar named Gary W. Wright.

 As Albrich really painted the Big Eye paintings, not the good for nothing Keane, who erely tried to pass them off as his own, it was no surprise and quite a pleasing relief that she won the legal battle that determined that she was, indeed, their creator, in the trial at the end of the film.
 A triumph of the artbusting Albrich over the blockbusting Keane that implicitly evoked the triumph of Burton’s artbusters over the greedy and beastly Hollywood blockbusters.
 Making it implicitly clear to audiences and this Canadian ‘scholar’ that Burton was confident that no Jekyll and Hyde battle between film art for film art’s sake and film art for profit’s sake raged within him, and that he had indeed broken as free from the control of blockbuster lusting studios like Disney and Warners and established himself as a truly sincere and independent film artist as Albrich had broken free from Keane to establish herself as a truly sincere and independent painter-despite her ironic resemblance to Monroe!
-Alas, and ironically, after reaffirming his commitment to idiosyncratic artbusters in BIG EYES, Burton again veered dangerously close to being captured by the crass and soulless blockbuster beast despite returning to Hallowe’en Town and reuniting with Atwood, Frauenfelder, Frey, Green, Higham, Lebenzon and Stamp-with music provided by Higham and Matthew Margeson-on the DARK SHADOWS and THE DARK evoking allegorical animaction artbuster, MISS PEREGRINE’S HOME FOR PECULIAR CHILDREN (2016), inspired by the allegorical Ransom Riggs novel, Miss Peregrine’s Home For Peculiar Children (2011).
+Alas, and ironically, after reaffirming his commitment to idiosyncratic artbusters in BIG EYES, Burton again veered dangerously close to being captured by the crass and soulless blockbuster beast despite returning to Hallowe’en Town and reuniting with Atwood, Frauenfelder, Frey, Green, Higham, Lebenzon, Stamp and O-Lan Jones-who played Esmeralda in EDWARD SCISSORHANDS-inspired by music composed by Higham and Matthew Margeson to implicitly roast Bigelow again and to also roast the deluge of CGI enhanced super satirical films battling their way through the Temple Theatre in the DARK SHADOWS and THE DARK evoking allegorical animaction artbuster, MISS PEREGRINE’S HOME FOR PECULIAR CHILDREN (2016), inspired by the allegorical Ransom Riggs novel, Miss Peregrine’s Home For Peculiar Children (2011).

-Indeed, the fact that Jake’s helpful and encouraging Grandpa Abe was played by Stamp, last seen as the perspicacious and Gardevil evoking critic, John Canaday, in BIG EYES, affirmed the implicit link of Jake to the Gardevil and to Canada.
-An implicit link to Canada reaffirmed by the English port city of Blackpool at the climatic end of the film, for Blackpool, its waterfront and its Tower evoked Toronto, its waterfront and the CN Tower.
+Significantly, the implicit link of Portman to Reitman was affirmed by the English port city of Blackpool at the climatic end of the film, for Blackpool, its waterfront and its Tower evoked Toronto, its waterfront and the CN Tower.
 The red brick base of the Blackpool Tower also evoked the red brick of the St. Lawrence Market just down Front Street from the CN Tower, reaffirming the implicit link of Blackpool to Toronto.
 For his part, Samuel L. Jackson’s head baddie, Barron, evoked the implicitly David Cronenberg linked Doctor Samuel Norman in the allegorical and implicitly Gardevil addressing Besson film, LUCY (2014), implicitly linking Barron to either Besson or Cronenberg.
-At any rate, the triumph over Barron and his Evil colleagues, in the end, appeared to symbolize a victory for Toronto, its film artists, and its film scholars.
-A triumph that Burton implicitly agreed with, as he appeared in a cameo riding one of the tilt-a-wheel cars in the Blackpool waterfront amusement park during the final battle.
+At any rate, the triumph over Barron and his Hollow and implicitly blockbuster buster beast linked colleagues, in the end, implicitly symbolized a victory for indie film artists like Coppola, Nolan and Reitman over Hollowood and its beastly blockbuster lusts.
+A triumph that Burton not surprisingly and implicitly agreed with, as he appeared in a cameo riding one of the tilt-a-wheel cars in the Blackpool waterfront amusement park during the final battle.

-Alas, MISS PEREGRINE’S HOME FOR PECULIAR CHILDREN was as disturbingly blockbusterish as MARS ATTACKS! and PLANET OF THE APES.
+Alas, MISS PEREGRINE’S HOME FOR PECULIAR CHILDREN was as disturbingly blockbusterish as MARS ATTACKS!, PLANET OF THE APES and the CGI enhanced super satirical films it was implicitly roasting.
 Just as insidious, the X-Men-like film was the first in a dreaded franchise of money sucking films, if Burton so desired.
+Coppola appeared to agree, implicitly roasting Burton in the form of wounded Union Corporal John McBurney-played by Colin Farrell-in the allegorical film, THE BEGUILED (2017).
 Making a truly idiosyncratic and independent artbuster yet again a necessary follow-up for Burton.
-One that would reaffirm the quirky, idiosyncratic, imaginative and gothic oeuvre of Burton, and yet again take audiences, reviewers and scholars away from the TZ disaster and the economic, historical, military, political and technological upheavals of the last four decades to a place as lighthearted and exuberantly creepy as Hallowe’en itself, the kind of creepy and macabre artbusters you expected to experience in an out of the way, jack-o’-lantern guarded and sometimes dark and nasty but freedom, democracy, life and creativity loving place nestled deep in a spooky hollow called Hallowe’en Town.
+One that reaffirm it would the quirky, idiosyncratic, imaginative and gothic oeuvre of Burton, and yet again take audiences, reviewers and scholars away from the TZ disaster and the economic, historical, military, political and technological upheavals of the last four decades to a place as lighthearted and exuberantly creepy as Hallowe’en itself, the kind of creepy and macabre artbusters you expected to experience in an out of the way, jack-o’-lantern guarded and sometimes dark and nasty but freedom, democracy, life and creativity loving place nestled deep in a spooky hollow called Hallowe’en Town.

 Gallo, Leah.
-The Art of Miss Peregrine’s Home For Peculiar
+The Art Of Miss Peregrine’s Home For